itzkennedydev/itzkennedydev/README.md

-- 👋 Hi, I’m @itzkennedydev
+- 👋 Hi, I’m Kennedy Maombi
 - 👀 I’m interested in web development and machine learning
 - 🌱 I’m currently learning React and Node.js
-- 💞️ I’m looking to collaborate on open source web or mobile apps
+- 💞️ I’m looking to collaborate on open-source web or mobile apps
 - 📫 How to reach me:

 Email: kennedy@itskennedy.dev